Who are the Governors?

 - One local authority governor

-Governors conduct much of their business at full governing board meetings but also attend sub-committee meetings: Pupil Progress; Finance; Staff Appraisal and Pay.
+Governors conduct much of their business at full governing board meetings but also attend subcommittee meetings: Curriculum and Pupil Progress; Finance, Premises and Resources; Staff Appraisal and Pay.
 Full governing board minutes are available to view; please contact the school office if you wish to access them.

 Becoming a Governor